UnlimitedAbandonWare/AbandonWareAi/README.md

 “GitHub Flow” – describes a simple branching model for collaborative development.

+“Conventional Commits Specificatifeat: Add framework for Autonomous Knowledge Curation Agent

+Introduces the core components for a self-learning agent designed to enrich the knowledge base automatically.

+- Adds scheduler, curiosity, and synthesis services for the agent's main loop.
+- Implements a `ChatModel` abstraction for LLM interactions.
+- Extends `KnowledgeBaseService` with a write API (`integrateVerifiedKnowledge`) for the agent to commit new information.
-“Conventional Commits Specification” – explains the commit message prefixes used in this project.
+- The feature is disabled by default and can be enabled via configuration property `agent.knowledge-curation.enabled`.on” – explains the commit message prefixes used in this project.

 “Mermaid Documentation” – useful for creating diagrams to document system flows.